ikomachi226/mysql-heatwave-workshop_jp/Lab4/README.md

 ssh -i <private-key-file-name>.key opc@<compute_instance_public_ip>
 ```

-If prompted to accept the finger print, enter _**yes**_ and hit enter, then you will get a Warning
+If prompted to accept the finger print, enter _**yes**_ and hit enter, then you will get a Warning.

 _**Warning: Permanently added '130.******' (ECDSA) to the list of known hosts.**_

-Now that you connected to the instance you can proceed to the next step.
+Now that you have connected to the instance you can proceed to the next step.

 ### **Step 4.8:**
 - From the established ssh connection, install MySQL Shell and MySQL client executing the following commands and the expected outputput should be as following: